archibaldmilton/Girellu/Releases/Filters/Natural_Mod Filters_7.1/README.md

 ![](src/Screenshot_bmw_z4_ks_barcelona_12-7-121-18-22-6.jpg)

 ## Filter Notes
-These filters aim to get the best onboard view for driving rather than create photo-real external screenshots, saves approximately 15 FPS over other default filters.
+This filter aims to get the best onboard view for driving rather than create photo-real external screenshots, saves approximately 15 FPS over other default filters.

 **Natural_Mod:**
 * Based on the default filter with the main tweaks